olsenlabmit/polymer-analysis-software/README.md

 Contributions are welcomed!
 Best practice is to open an issue with your idea, and I will let you know if it is a good fit for the project.
 If you are interested in helping code the addition please mention that as well.

+## Publication Data
+Data for "Leveraging Automation and Inline and Online Monitoring for Data-Rich Experimentation of Photopolymerization in Segmented Flow" is provided, as well as scrips for analyzing and visualizing this data and training gaussian process regression models.
+The trained models are also provided.